 With community partners like Everett Transit offering an immediate respite for at-risk youth, one of the biggest obstacles to reaching out for help is addressed.

-Safe Place began in Kentucky in the early 1980s and has programs in nearly every state.
+The Safe Place program began in Kentucky in the early 1980s and has established programs in nearly every state.